LowellInstruments/ddh_old/docs/FILES.md

 ### gps_dummy_mode.json

-DDH simulates latitude and longitude values specified in ``config.toml``.
+This flag indicates the DDH it should use the simulated latitude and longitude values specified in ``config.toml``.

 ### ddh_boat_speed.json